Experiential feeling therapy addressing the pain of the lack of love.

 In this blog I often highlight research that may help us understand details of how each of us is a unique individual.
 It’s my view that insofar as research helps each of us understand our unique, real self, we may be able to empathetically understand others’ unique qualities.

-Why would a person employed in the social sciences, their funders, and someone employed or involved in social services intentionally disregard an individual’s unique qualities?
-In my opinion, this reflexive action derives from a person being unable to face the facts of their own life.
+Why would a person employed in the social sciences, their funders, and someone employed or involved in social services intentionally disregard another individual’s unique qualities?
+This reflexive action derives from a person being unable to face the facts of their own life.

 Several relevant fundamentals of Dr Arthur Janov’s Primal Therapy are: